 - Core Course: Graduate Pro-seminar on critical skills and professional issues in graduate-level literary study.

-- Twentieth century and later: Minimum of one course in twentieth-century and/or twenty-first century literature.
+- Twentieth century and later: At least one course in literature from the twentieth century and after.

 - Capstone project/course: Students propose and complete a final major research project of approximately 50 pages.

 - Literature in English (a Creative Writing option is available within this specialization)

 Editing, publishing, law school and PhD studies, archival work, educational software, post-secondary teaching, college, university, government administration and policy, communications, technical writing, creative writing, digital and online publishing, non-profit organizations and NGOs..

 A course-based master's degree in English is an excellent way to proceed quickly to a PhD.